-In higher dimensions, we do not yet possess a complete parametrization for the $\mathfrak{L}2$ case.
+In the case of bigger local dimensions D, we do not yet possess a complete parametrization for the $\mathfrak{L}2$ case.
 Nevertheless, we can discern two distinct and rich families.
 The first family is associated with generalized Controlled-NOT gate in higher dimension surrounded by 4 single site operators